 The Company's net product sales consist of sales of Galafold® for the treatment of Fabry disease.
 The Company has recorded revenue on sales where Galafold® is available either on a commercial basis or through a reimbursed early access program ("EAP").
 Orders for Galafold® are generally received from distributors and pharmacies, with the ultimate payor often a government authority.
+In 2020, one customer accounted for 25% of net product sales and 12% of accounts receivable from product sales.
 In 2019, one customer accounted for 22% of net product sales and 11% of accounts receivable from product sales.

 The Company recognizes revenue when its performance obligations to its customers have been satisfied, which occurs at a point in time when the pharmacies or distributors obtain control of Galafold®.
-The transaction price is determined based on fixed consideration in the Company's customer contracts and is recorded net of estimates for variable consideration, which are third-party discounts and rebates.
-The identified variable consideration is recorded as a reduction of revenue at the time revenues from sales of Galafold® are recognized.
+The transaction price is determined based on fixed consideration in the Company's customer contracts and is recorded net of estimates for variable consideration, which are third party discounts and rebates.
+The identified variable consideration is recorded as a reduction of revenue at the time revenue from the sale of Galafold® is recognized.
 The Company recognizes revenue to the extent that it is probable that a significant revenue reversal will not occur in a future period.
 These estimates may differ from actual consideration received.
 The Company evaluates these estimates each reporting period to reflect known changes.